tuomasvalkamo/apache-gatsby-cache/README.md

 # apache-gatsby-cache
-Apache config for Gatsby site with VirtualHost
+Apache cache configuration for a Gatsby site using VirtualHost.

+[Read more](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/caching/) about Gatsby caching recommendations.